Gas motion in the intracluster medium of the Virgo cluster replica: Turbulent Mach number and non-thermal pressure

 \section{Turbulent Mach number and non-thermal pressure}

-After inspecting the properties of the velocity field, we now derive the level of non-thermal pressure due to the gas motion using the effective turbulent Mach number, as proposed in \citet{eckert2019non} and recently used in \citet{2025ApJ...982L...5XRISM,2025arXiv250506533XRISM-A2029-outofcore,2025ApJ...985L..20XRISM-Coma}. \\

-From the estimates of the velocity field presented in the previous sections, we derive the level of non-thermal pressure due to the gas motions:
+After inspecting the properties of the velocity field, we then derived the level of non-thermal pressure due to the gas motion using the effective turbulent Mach number, as proposed in \citet{eckert2019non} and recently used in \citet{2025ApJ...982L...5XRISM,2025PASJ...77S.242XRISM,2025ApJ...985L..20XRISM-Coma}.
+From the estimates of the velocity field presented in the previous sections, we derived the level of non-thermal pressure due to the gas motions: